noxsidereum/skyretk/README.md

 around with the fantastic IDA dissembler, https://hex-rays.com/ida-pro/ida-disassembler/.

-If time permits, I intend to expand this work further and add more powerful RE capabilities tailored to the Skyrim executable (e.g. constructor & destructor analysis, more advanced automated function decompilation).
+If time permits, I intend to expand this work further and add more powerful RE capabilities tailored to the Skyrim executable.

 #### Requires

 SKSE 2.2.3

-Skyrim 1.6.659 (GOG edition) - because my address offsets are currently hardcoded
+Skyrim 1.6.659 (GOG edition) - because my address offsets are currently hardcoded.

 #### Usage